samcarter/PackageOfTheDay/README.md

 - the package (or class/Ti*k*Z library/...) should be publicly acessible, best if it is on CTAN
 - I don't guarantee that all the packages in this list are good or even work.
 Maybe I just like the idea or topic, so use them at your own risk
 - participation is very welcome!
-If you have any packages which you would to see in this list, open an issue or make a pull request (package which encourage pineapple pizzas won't be included)
+If you have any packages which you would to see in this list, open an issue or make a pull request (packages which encourage pineapple pizzas won't be included)

 Day | Package | Link
 ----- | --- | ---